vallimeenaav/vallimeenaav/README.md

 ---

 <!-- ABOUT ME SECTION -->

 ## 👩‍💻 About Me

+- 🌎 **Global Mindset**: Born with a curious mind, I'm constantly exploring how data shapes decisions across cultures and industries.
+- 🔭 **Academia**: Master of Science in Data Analytics Engineering (*Data Science*) at **Northeastern University**, Boston, MA.
+(4.00 GPA)
+- 🤖 **Tech Explorer**: I love building scalable AI/ML solutions, weaving together MLOps best practices (Airflow, MLflow, Kubernetes, Docker) for real-world impact.
+- 🏫 **Instructor & Leader at Heart**: Teaching 65+ students the art of Machine Learning, from neural networks to model optimization, is a passion that keeps me on my toes.
+- 🔬 **Research Buff**: Whether it’s traffic data prediction or motor-fault analysis, I'm game for any challenge that merges creativity and data-driven innovation.
+- ☕ **Beyond Data**: Catch me reading about recent trends in ML & AI, delving into novels, or doodling in my free time.
-- 🔭 **Recent Graduate** with a Master of Science in Data Analytics Engineering (Data Science) from **Northeastern University** (Boston, MA), with a *4.00 GPA*. [**Coursework**: Data Mining, Data Management for Analytics, Computation and Visualization for Analytics, Neural Networks and Deep Learning, Statistical Learning, Machine Learning Operations]
+- ✍︎ **Coursework**: Data Mining, Data Management for Analytics, Computation and Visualization for Analytics, Neural Networks and Deep Learning, Statistical Learning, Machine Learning Operations.
-- 🎓 **Graduated** with a B.Tech in Electronics and Communication (IoT) from Vellore Institute of Technology, India (*GPA 3.65*).
-- 👩‍🏫 Machine Learning **Course Developer & Instructor** for 65+ students, focusing on Python, TensorFlow, and PyTorch.
-- 🏢 **Industry Experience** at Staples (Supply Chain & Robotics) & Data Science Research Work at Universiti Teknologi PETRONAS.
-- 🌱 **Research Enthusiast** with multiple publications on ML-driven traffic prediction, motor fault detection, and more.
-- ⚡ I love building **scalable AI/ML solutions**, orchestrating **MLOps pipelines**, and diving into **big data** sets.

 ---

 <!-- EXPERIENCE OR HIGHLIGHTS -->